codewars/docs/content/languages/python/codewars-test/index.md

 ```

 :::warning Deprecation
-The package `codewars_test` does not exist for Python older than v3.8 where the test framework is implicitly imported and assigned to `test` and `Test`.
+The package `codewars_test` does not exist for Python versions older than v3.8 where the test framework is implicitly imported and assigned to `test` and `Test`.
 This behavior is deprecated and the explicit import is required.
 :::

 The above produces an output similar to the following: